nrolle/-JustDoIt-Nike-Tweets/README.md

   select(-user_created_at) %>%
   select(-user_profile_background_image_url)

-## Removing the Mark Hamill Tweet
+## Removing the Mark Hamill Tweet - it had nothing to do with the Nike marketing campaign
 Tweets2 = Tweets[-c(1466),]

-# Top Screen Names Receiving Replies
+# Let's take a look at the Twitter users who received the most replies following the Nike tweet
 Replies = Tweets2 %>%
   select(tweet_in_reply_to_screen_name) %>%
   count(tweet_in_reply_to_screen_name) %>%
   arrange(desc(tweet_in_reply_to_screen_name)) %>%
   top_n(10)

+## tweet_in_reply_to_screen_name    n
+1                 serenawilliams   15
+2                realDonaldTrump  293
+3                           Nike  157
+4                     larryelder    6
+5                    Kaepernick7   54
+6                        FoxNews    7
+7                     CoryBooker   11
+8                  CofOHardWorkU    5
+9                        CBSNews   12
+10                       agodgmt    5
+11                           ABC    5
+12                               3841

-# Removing the Blank Row in Replies
+# Removing the Blank Row in the 'Replies' table
 Replies_2 = Replies[-c(12),]

-# Fct_reorder - Cleaning up the Graph
+## Output
+  tweet_in_reply_to_screen_name   n
+1                 serenawilliams  15
+2                realDonaldTrump 293
+3                           Nike 157
+4                     larryelder   6
+5                    Kaepernick7  54
+6                        FoxNews   7
+7                     CoryBooker  11
+8                  CofOHardWorkU   5
+9                        CBSNews  12
+10                       agodgmt   5
+11                           ABC   5

+# Using fct_reorder() to rearrange the above table
 Replies_3 = Replies_2 %>%
   mutate(n2 = fct_reorder(tweet_in_reply_to_screen_name, n))